zaoyang/30-days-of-web-development/day-01/day-01.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 01 - Can I become a Web Developer?
+# Can I become a Web Developer?

+> I want to stress - because I was unsure when I first started my journey - you can learn how to become a Web Developer and find a job in the field on your own.

 Let's look at what Web Development is and why you might be interested in learning more about it.

 Web Developers are also often referred to as Programmers, Developers, and Software Engineers.
 The key to all of these nouns is that they describe someone **who makes or builds web programs, web applications, and/or web pages**.

-##Can you become a Web Developer?
+## Can you become a Web Developer?

 Assuming you have access to a computer, the internet, and the self-motivation to take learning into your own hands, I can confidently answer **Yes**.
 Yes, you can become a Web Developer.